terpinedream/tuxagotchi/README.md

 ***Renders the TUI.***
 ***Uses rich for rendering.***
 ***If I can get better ASCII art/animations I will likely switch to Textual.***

+*EDIT AUG 4th, 2025:*
+**Thank you thank you thank you for all the support!
+I am currently looking into switching to textual for rendering so I can add some more fun stuff for you guys.
+Stay tuned!**